 The Pilates ring is usually about 13 inches in diameter and is made from a flexible metal or rubber.
 Providing gentle to moderate resistance, it is used to help stabilize various muscle groups during your exercise session.

-Omaha Pilates Studio
+West Omaha Pilates Studio